 - 1. Financial assistance will be limited to four (4) programs per individual per calendar year. - 2.
 Financial assistance will only be granted for recreation programs solely sponsored by the Quincy Park District. - 3.
-Financial assistance is available for the Batting Cage facility (mini golf, paddleboats, kayaks, and cage tokens and bike rental). - 4.
-Financial Assistance is available for Westview Golf green fees and season passes. - 5.4.
+Financial assistance is available for the Batting Cage facility (mini golf, paddleboats, kayaks and cage tokens). - 4.
 Must live within the city limits of Quincy.